Massimo family: History

-The current family's better documented history traces back to a Massimo who flourished c.
-950 AD, and is identified in the person of Leo de Maximis by 1012 (The Surname Massimi derives from de Maximis).
-Thereafter the family grew in influence among the Roman barons, and played a considerable part in the history of the city in the Middle Ages, producing numerous cardinals, ambassadors, and civil and military leaders.
+The current family name better documented history traces back to a Massimo who flourished c.
+950 AD, and is identified in the person of Leo de Maximis by 1012.

-Massimo Massimi (died 1465) served as Rome's chief conservator, a post held by several subsequent members of the family.
+The asserted genealogy of the family starts however with Cecco di Lello de Maximo, a tradesman member of the Arte della lana in 1347, whose trade benefits started the prosperity of the family.
+His son Lello, who died in 1420, had a spicer's shop in the Sant'Eustachio Rione and was Conservatore of Rome in 1415.
+Massimo, son of Lello, was in the banking business and served as Rome's chief Conservatore, a post held by several subsequent members of the family.
 Luca Massimo (died 1550) was granted the title "Baron of Pisterzo" in 1544 and Fabrizio Camillo Massimo of the Arsoli branch of the family became "Marquis of Roccasecca" in 1686.

 Two branches descended from sons of Angelo Massimo (1491–1550), who became first Lord (Signore) of Intrafiumara in 1520; that of Tiberio, whose descendants became Dukes of Rignano and Calcata, and died out in 1907, and that of Fabrizio Massimo (1536–1633), who obtained the lordship of Arsoli in 1574.
 During the War of the Spanish Succession his descendant Giovanni Camillo Massimo (1659-1711) was sent to protect Italy's interests in the north.
 In 1711, Giovanni Camillo was executed by Spain and his youngest son Francesco Giovanni Massimi (1696–1745) took asylum in the commune of Massimino, which by 1713 declared sovereign independence.
 Massimiliano Camillo Massimi (1770–1840) of the latter line was granted the title Prince of Arsoli, by Pope Leo XII and Prince for all descendants in 1826.
 His grandson, Carlo Camillo (1836–1921), 3rd Prince of Arsoli was additionally made a Roman prince in 1854.
 His son Francesco Camillo, Prince Massimo and Prince of Arsoli (1865–1943) became "Sopraintendente Generale delle Poste Pontificie", and his grandson Leone, Prince of Arsoli and Prince Massimo (1896–1979) became Duke di Anticoli-Corrado in 1904 by avuncular cession.

 Another grandson of the 1st Prince of Arsoli, Don Filippo Massimo (1843–1915), inherited the fortune and adopted the marital surname of the Prince's eldest daughter Donna Giuseppina Massimo (1799–1862), who was the widow and heiress of Ottavio Lancellotti, Prince of Lauro (1789–1852).
 Although the senior line of Don Filippo's descendants retains the Lancellotti surname and title, his younger son Don Luigi (1881–1968), resumed the paternal name in the combination of "Massimo Lancellotti", and his descendants flourish, having been granted the Italian title "Prince of Prossedi" in 1932.